10 Critical success factors for pharma lifecycle management

 Many companies face up to the harsh reality that it is now time to engineer processes that can reliably deliver what they are ultimately looking for: the ability to optimise assets throughout their lifecycles within the context of the evolving portfolio needs.
 Good lifecycle management is not rocket science, but it is also not easy to accomplish in the real world, with competing priorities and challenging organisational dynamics.

-Building from experiences working with teams of all shapes and sizes and with brands at every phase of the product lifecycle, LCM expert Dr. Neal Hansen has developed a working list of 10 critical success factors that form the basis of good process development.
+Building from experiences in working with teams of all shapes and sizes and with brands at every phase of the product lifecycle, LCM expert Dr. Neal Hansen has developed a working list of 10 critical success factors that form the basis of good process development.
 These are by no means the answer to every company’s challenges, but they provide a common foundation from which individual success can be built.

 1 – Consider LCM as integral, not optional

 Companies that truly integrate LCM into strategy are those with a commitment to planning for the mid-term and where resources are allocated to LCM as a core activity, not an add-on.
 Evidence of this commitment can be found in organisational structures (dedicated LCM functions or roles within brand/therapeutic teams), annual brand planning activities (where LCM is a key focus, not just a tick box exercise) and the behaviours of senior management at key decision points (where the value of LCM is understood, prioritised and challenged if absent).

 2 – Ensure management recognise the value of LCM planning and investment

 This may sound simple, but in many cases it is at this stage that an LCM program falters, with senior management not ready, willing or in some cases able to effectively support brand needs.
 Often the first key step is to identify an LCM project sponsor at the senior management/executive committee level – someone who will act as a key advocate for LCM activities and ensure projects receive the appropriate time and focus in decision processes.